MarkWarneke/markwarneke.github.io/about.md

 #### Working Student

-During my studies, I was lastly working as a software engineer for Ratiodata.
+During my studies, I was lastly working as a Software Engineer for Ratiodata.

 [@Ratiodata](https://www.ratiodata.de/) I was developing an application called Scan2bank21.
 Scan2bank21 is an Android-based multifunction device application, that leads to greater efficiency and cost savings for banks.